brandnewbox/bnb-on-rails-book/stimulus.md

         this.showTarget.style.visibility = "visible";
 }
     upvote() {
-        let post = event.target.closest(".post");
+        let review = event.target.closest(".review");
-        post.insertAdjacentHTML('beforeend', '<i class="fa fa-
+        review.insertAdjacentHTML('beforeend', '<i class="fa fa-
 check-circle"></i>');
     }
 }
-Here, we're creating a post variable that will target the closest <li> element with the class post — the class we attached to each <li> element
+Here, we're creating a review variable that will target the closest <li> element with the class review — the class we attached to each <li> element
       check-circ

- in our loop iteration in sharks/all .
-This will target the closest post and add the check-circle icon just inside <li> element, after its last child.
+ in our loop iteration in books/all .
+This will target the closest review and add the check-circle icon just inside <li> element, after its last child.
 Next, we'll use a similar method to hide posts on the page.
 Add the following code below the upvote method to define a remove method:
       ~/sharkapp/app/javascript/controllers/posts_cont
 roller.js
   .. .
 export default class extends Controller { .. .
     upvote() {
-        let post = event.target.closest(".post");
+        let review = event.target.closest(".review");
-        post.insertAdjacentHTML('beforeend', '<i class="fa fa-
+        review.insertAdjacentHTML('beforeend', '<i class="fa fa-
 check-circle"></i>');
     }
     remove() {
-        let post = event.target.closest(".post");
+        let review = event.target.closest(".review");
-        post.style.visibility = "hidden";
+        review.style.visibility = "hidden";
 }
 }
-Once again, our post variable will target the closest <li> element with the class post.
+Once again, our review variable will target the closest <li> element with the class review.
 It will then set the visibility property to "hidden" to hide the

-  post on the page.
+  review on the page.
 The finished controller file will now look like this:

 ~/sharkapp/app/javascript/controllers/posts_cont